SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-7/README.md

 }
 ```

 After intialization of our IDT, we need to activate interrupts by configuring the PIC.
-The following function will configure the two PICs by writting in their internal registries using the output ports of the processor ```io.outb```.
+The following function will configure the two PICs by writing in their internal registries using the output ports of the processor ```io.outb```.
 We configure the PICs using the ports:

 * Master PIC: 0x20 and 0x21
 * Slave PIC: 0xA0 and 0xA1